blualg/m-ovito/doc/manual/advanced_topics/remote_rendering.rst

      they will first be downloaded to your local computer once you click :guilabel:`Export`.

 #.
 Optionally, you can configure the number of CPU cores per render task (i.e. threads per
-   MPI process) by entering a number into the *Cores per task* field.
+   MPI process) by entering a number into the *CPU cores per task* field.
 A value of 0, or leaving the field empty, will let OVITO utilize all available cores on each compute node to render one frame at a time on each node.
-On the other hand, on a cluster node containing 96 cores, for example, setting *Cores per task* to 8 means that each node can spawn up to 12 independent workers, rendering 12 images concurrently.
+On the other hand, on a cluster node containing 96 cores, for example, setting *CPU cores per task* to 8 means that each node can spawn up to 12 independent workers, rendering 12 images concurrently.

 #.
 Finally, use the :guilabel:`Choose...` button to select a local output